xflynx25/arduino-lmic-EU433support/README.md

 - Interim bug fixes: added a new API (`radio_irq_handler_v2()`), which allows the caller to provide the timestamp of the interrupt.
 This allows for more accurate timing, because the knowledge of interrupt overhead can be moved to a platform-specific layer ([#148](https://github.com/mcci-catena/arduino-lmic/issues/148)).
 Fixed compile issues on ESP32 ([#140](https://github.com/mcci-catena/arduino-lmic/issues/140) and [#153](https://github.com/mcci-catena/arduino-lmic/issues/150)).
 We added ESP32 and 32u4 as targets in CI testing.
 We switched CI testing to Arduino IDE 1.8.7.
    Fixed issue [#161](https://github.com/mcci-catena/arduino-lmic/issues/161) selecting the Japan version of as923 using `CFG_as923jp` (selecting via `CFG_as923` and `LMIC_COUNTRY_CODE=LMIC_COUNTRY_CODE_JP` worked).
-   Fixed [#38](https://github.com/mcci-catena/arduino-lmic/issues/38) -- now any call to hal_init() will put the NSS line in the idle (high/inactive) state.
+   Fixed [#38](https://github.com/mcci-catena/arduino-lmic/issues/38) -- now any call to lmic_hal_init() will put the NSS line in the idle (high/inactive) state.
 As a side effect, RXTX is initialized, and RESET code changed to set value before transitioning state.
 Likely no net effect, but certainly more correct.

 - V2.2.2 adds `ttn-abp-feather-us915-dht22.ino` example, and fixes some documentation typos.
 It also fixes encoding of the `Margin` field of the `DevStatusAns` MAC message ([#130](https://github.com/mcci-catena/arduino-lmic/issues/130)).
 This makes Arduino LMIC work with networks implemented with [LoraServer](https://www.loraserver.io/).